slatekit/kiit-site/src/hugo/slatekit-v3/content/start/overview.md

 # Overiew
   <p>
-      Slate Kit is a <strong><a class="url-ch" href="http://www.kotlinlang.org">Kotlin</a></strong> based tool-kit containing **architecture components and utilities**.
-It is comprised of several projects and modular components that collectively provide pre-built architecture that can be used to build applications for both Server and Android, optimizing for code/component reuse.
-There are also various interfaces to abstract over Cloud infrastrature such as files/queues to decouple / "unbundle" from Cloud Providers ( although AWS implementations are available by default ).
+      Slate Kit is a <strong><a class="url-ch" href="http://www.kotlinlang.org">Kotlin</a></strong> Tool-Kit, a simple, light-weight, modular framework to build <strong>Apps, APIs, CLIs, Jobs</strong>, and more for <strong>Start-ups, Personal projects, and SMBs</strong> ( small-medium sized businesses ).
+These libraries can be used for both Server and Android and there are modules for the server that abstract infrastructure ( Queues, Files, SMS, Emails, Alerts ) with integrations for <strong>AWS</strong> ( SQS, S3 ), Twilio ( SMS ), SendGrid ( Email ), Slack ( Alerts ) and more.
+Multi-platform support is planned as a future state.
   </p>
 {{% break %}}